EGYPT TOURIST VISA APPLICATION

 Date of application: September 12, 2018

-As a fan of world history and geography, Egypt ranked high among the countries that I wanted to visit.
+As a fan of world history and geography, Egypt ranked high among the countries I wanted to visit.
 Why would it not be?
-As the birthplace of one of the world’s earliest civilizations, this country is not lacking with wonders to see.
-From the ancient pyramids in Cairo to the wonderful temples in Luxor.
-Truly a history geek’s paradise!
-At the same time, the Egyptian pound has not yet fully recovered in value due to the political turmoil that happened during the Arab Spring.
+As the birthplace of one of the world’s earliest civilizations, this country is not lacking wonders to see, from the ancient pyramids in Cairo to Luxor’s beautiful temples.
+Indeed a history geek’s paradise!
+Simultaneously, the Egyptian pound has not yet fully recovered in value due to the political turmoil that happened during the Arab Spring.
 Due to this, Egypt is one of the most affordable destinations now.

 I discovered that Filipinos are not among the nationalities that can avail of the visa on arrival there, making it harder for us to visit the country.
 What made it more difficult was that visa information is not readily available online.
 I found two existing blogs regarding their Egypt Tourist Visa application experience in Manila, and both have conflicting information.
 And the worst thing, even the embassy did not provide complete information when I called.